 There are not many direct competitors of the FTO but it does not mean that it is the only car in its class and category.

 Models and Specifications

-Three years after the launch, Mitsubishi gave the FTO a major facelift with several visual and under the skin changes.
-The most notable changes are the new front bumper arrangement, two air intakes become one large single intake and full-width front-facing splitter.
+Three years after the launch, Mitsubishi gave the FTO a major facelift with several visual and under-the-skin changes.
+The most notable changes are the new front bumper arrangement, two air intakes becoming one large single intake and a full-width front-facing splitter.

 The rear spoiler design was changed and it looked more like the rear wing of a racing car.
 Under the skin, changes included upgraded suspension with significant changes to the geometry of suspension to improve handling and response.

 The facelifted GS model was offered with 1.8L SOHC inline engine coupled to a 5-speed manual or 4-speed automatic transmission.
 The GR model was powered by a 2.0L DOHC V6 engine, while the GPX model comes with a 2.0L Mivec V6 engine and a 5-speed manual or automatic gearbox.

 Mitsubishi later released GX sports and GX sports aero series models with a 2.0L DOHC V6 engine bolted to either a manual or an automatic transmission.

 The GP R and GP R aero series models are very similar to GX sports but powered by a 2.0L Mivec V6 engine.